๐ History & Innovation

 AI assistance

-The development of Rh immune globulin (RhIg) in the 1960s represents one of medicine's greatest preventive successes:
+The introduction of Rh immune globulin (RhIg) in the 1960s sharply reduced HDFN caused by anti-D:

 Modern Innovations